 What are some of the things that the best researchers learn, yet some professionals never find out?
-What do new business researchers need to know about doing analysis?
+What do new business researchers need to know about doing an analysis?
 There’s more guidance on ethical questions and commercial relationships at some research firms than on doing the research itself.
-Here are 20 of suggestions, which I noted down after a talk by Professor John Amis, followed by seven from Nick Patience,.
+Here are 20 of suggestions, which I noted down after a talk by Professor John Amis, followed by seven from Nick Patience.
 Nick wrote over 1000 reports in his tenure as co-founder of 451 Research and found time to give these suggestions while completing his keynote talk at the 2014 AR Forum.
 Nick is a fellow University of London masters graduate, and had made a substantial contribution to developing Kea’s understand of what strong, or weak, research looks like.
 It got me thinking about the session at the 2014 AR Forum about AR certification, run by John’s colleague Neil Pollock, and the realisation that there’s no certification or independent training for market analysts and many other business researchers.

 Here are the recommendations that Nick and I wish we’d been given when we started doing research:-

-- Decide on your own career direction.
-It’s very easy to get channelled by your colleagues into routine and initially safe work on legacy technologies that are heading for the scrapheap.
+- Decide on your career direction.
+It’s very easy to get channelled by your colleagues into a routine and initially safe work on legacy technologies that are heading for the scrapheap.
 If that’s what you want, then that’s great.
 Otherwise, think of where you want to be and plan back from there.

 - Think about your aptitudes and skills, not just your research coverage.
 Build new skills, new languages and new capacities.

-- Read other people’s research in order to absorb as much context as possible.
+- Read other people’s research to absorb as much context as possible.
 This will be heresy in some places, and especially the idea of reading other folk in other organisations, but reading research is as essential as speaking to people in industry.
 You can see areas for cooperation and synergy, and see the white space between coverage areas, only if you read around and discuss with your peers.

 - Model what the best researchers do.
 Not every successful researcher is a role model: R “Ray” Wang tweets so often (65 times a day) we all doubt that he sleeps.
 But the best researchers can be learnt from: keep a keen eye on what they do to be successful, not just the results of their success.

 - Write.
 It’s not easy, but you have to write every day.
 Write even if it’s marginal to your topic.
-Write even if it’s a bridge that stops mid-way over the river.
+Write even if it’s a bridge that stops midway over the river.

 - Then also learn that writing is a craft.
 Listen to your editors, if you are lucky enough to have them.
 Your readers are even less well informed than your editors.
 Read books on writing (I love The Pyramid Principle) but also remember that your readers will love writing that is amusing, well-structured, oriented around their questions and concise.
 Start with any one of those, and then master the others.